tmorcinek/android-codegenerator-plugin-eclipse/README.md

 Installation
 -------
-You can download jar file from [releases](https://github.com/tmorcinek/android-codegenerator-plugin-eclipse/releases) and copy it into:
+You can download jar file from [latest release](https://github.com/tmorcinek/android-codegenerator-plugin-eclipse/releases/latest), and copy it into:
 `eclipse/plugins`